 Credit Scores of Co-Applicants.
 When two or more credit scores are offered, the Credit Union will follow its Risk-Based Lending policy (See Policy 7170).

 CO-SIGNERS WHEN APPLICABLE.
 Members may have another individual share the responsibility of repaying their loan by co-signing.
 Members may need a co-signer if they have not reached legal majority; have no credit history; lack required time on the job; or have not lived at their residence for the required time.
 The Credit Union will not ask for a co-signer where evidence suggests that the primary borrower is unable or unwilling to repay the loan.
 The Board reasons that in such circumstances it is unfair to ask for a co-signer where the co-signer will likely make all of the payments.
 Thus, if an applicant has a poor credit history, loan officers should not suggest a co-signer.
 If the loan officer determines that a co-signer is prudent, he or she must review the creditworthiness of the co-signer.
 Co-signers must qualify for the loan they wish to sign on, just as if it were their own loan.
 Co-signers must satisfy the Credit Union's credit criteria including debt ratio guidelines and must agree to assume responsibility for the entire loan balance.
 In addition, the credit union will take in to consideration the local laws and obligations if the co-signer is a resident of a different state.
 The Credit Union will provide all co-signers with proper notice explaining rights and responsibilities as required by the Fair Credit Reporting Act.
+Under no circumstances will the loan officer require the applicant’s spouse to serve as a co-signer.

 Credit Scores of Co-Signers.
 When a co-signer applies for a loan with a member, the Credit Union will follow its Risk-Based Lending policy (Policy 7170).